OpenRock/OpenAM/openam-agents/jee-agents/jee-agents-distribution/jee-agents-distribution-jboss-v7/src/main/assembly/sampleapp/readme.txt

 ------------------------------

    If the agent configuration is centralized, then do the following steps.
-   1). login to Opensso console as amadmin user
+   1). login to OpenAM console as amadmin user
    2). navigate to Access Control/realm/Agents/J2EE, and click on the agent
        instance link (assume the agent instance is already created, otherwise refer to the agent doc to create the agent instance).